ozyurtf/io-scheduler/README.md

 An example of a process might be web server process, database server process, video encoding process, etc.

 After that, the algorithm assigns a timeslice to each of these process queues.
 This timeslice determines the amount of time that a queue can access the disk.
-By allocating these timeslices, the algorithm ensrues that all processes get a fair share of disk access time and this prevents one process from using the disk excessively.
+By allocating these timeslices, the algorithm ensures that all processes get a fair share of disk access time and this prevents one process from using the disk excessively.

 And to determine the length of timeslice to assign these queues, the algorithm takes the IO priority of each process into account.
 As we might expect, if a process has higher priority, its queue gets larger timeslice.